bulletmark/wccontrol/README.md

 Middle | VCC         | 5V power (e.g. board pin 4)
 Right  | GND         | Ground  (e.g. board pin 6).

+You can significantly increase the range of the transmitter by soldering a 17.3 cm copper wire to the ANT pad in the corner of the PCB.
+Orientate the wire parallel to the switches.

-Note that `wccontrol` uses GPIO4 by default but you can easily set it to use any of the other Raspberry Pi GPIO pins by passing the `pin` argument.
+Note that `wccontrol` uses GPIO4 by default to drive the transmitter but you can easily set it to use any of the other Raspberry Pi GPIO pins by passing the `pin` argument.

 ### Installation